zowe/docs-site/docs/user-guide/cli-cicsplugin.md

 ## Installing

-Use one of the following methods to install the Zowe CLI Plug-in for IBM CICS:
+Use one of the following methods to install the IBM CICS Plug-in for Zowe CLI:

 - [Installing from an online registry](#installing-from-an-online-registry)